M2TNAH/xml_midterm_24/README.md

 ⚠️ The titles given to the Riddles in this projet are artificial.
 They follow the numbering provided in Tupper's edition.
 For instance, the riddle presented as number 6 in Tupper's edition is encoded as 'Riddle 6'.

+The riddles used for this project are:
+* Riddle 2
+* Riddle 3
+* Riddle 4
+* Riddle 7
+* Riddle 30
+* Riddle 67

 ## 🗃️ Contents of this repository

 This repository contains :